 Where can I buy Melrose Almond Oil?

 We know that in New Zealand you are having some difficulties obtaining Melrose Sweet Almond Oil.
 OML has had discussions with Tui Balms and we are happy for students to use Tui Balms "Tui Coconut & Aloe Vera Massage Butter".
 This is the only Tui Balms product we will accept on OML training courses.
-There are many more in their product range, however due to volunteer sensitivities only Melrose Sweet Almond Oil and Tui Coconut & Aloe Vera Massage Butter are authorised products on course.
+There are many more in their product range however, due to volunteer sensitivities, OML has only authorised Melrose Sweet Almond Oil and Tui Coconut & Aloe Vera Massage Butter for use on our training programs.

-Before enrolling in Module Two, please ensure that you have been able to adequately practice the techniques demonstrated in Module One (we recommend at least 4 weeks).
-Colleagues, family or friends may act as suitable clients to practice on, so that when you work with folk experiencing cancer you will feel more confident and you will ensure the best outcomes for Module 2.
+Before enrolling in OM2, please ensure that you have been able to adequately practice the techniques demonstrated in OM1 (we recommend at least 8 weeks).
+Colleagues, family or friends may act as suitable clients to practice on, so that when you work with folk experiencing cancer you will feel more confident and you will ensure the best outcomes for OM2.

-The online, open book exam is based on the final patho-physiology exam you did in your massage training.
-It is a pre-requisite of the course and if you do not achieve the pass mark on your first attempt, you will then have the opportunity to rewrite your incorrect answers before you bringing your exam results to Module Two.
+The online open book exam is based on the final patho-physiology exam you did in your massage training.
+It is a pre-requisite of the course and if you do not achieve the pass mark on your first attempt, you will then have the opportunity to rewrite your incorrect answers before you bringing your exam results to OM2.
 Please do not let any fear of exams deter you from undertaking this course of study!

-How much time do I have to finalise my Module Two assessments AFTER the course is completed?
+How much time do I have to finalise my OM2 assessments AFTER the course is completed?

-How much practical experience do I need before I would be considered for the Module Three and Four program?
+How much practical experience do I need before I would be considered for OM3 and OM4?

-We would generally like to see a minimum 6-12months of hands on, full time experience with cancer clients before we would consider Module Three/Four program applications (approx 30-50 clients).
-Acceptance onto the in-hospital program is also dependent on the practitioners performance in the Module Two assessments and their course participation.
-The Module Three and Four program is rigorous, pushing therapists out of their comfort zone in an environment that they are often not familiar with, so experience and confidence in your oncology massage skills is essential before undertaking this training.
+OML would generally like to see a minimum 6-12 months of hands-on full-time experience with at least 30 cancer clients before we would consider OM3 and OM4 applications .
+Acceptance onto the in-hospital program is also dependent on the practitioner's performance in the OM2 assessments and their course participation.
+OM3 and OM4 is rigorous and can be confronting, pushing therapists out of their comfort zone in an environment that they are often not familiar with, so experience and confidence in your oncology massage skills is essential before undertaking this training.

 Can massage therapists do the "Oncology Massage for Beauty Therapists" course?

 Absolutely!
 Although this course is aimed at those working in the beauty and spa industry, we welcome massage therapists on this course as well.
 It's a fantastic way to refresh your Module One information and learn the new head, neck and shoulder technique.
-However, if you are keen to qualify as an OMT and join the National Therapist Listing and S4OM, you need to complete and pass the Module One and Two program.
+However, if you are keen to qualify as an Oncology Massage Therapist and join the National Therapist Listing and S4OM, you need to successfully complete OM2.
 Click here to learn more about Oncology Massage for Beauty Therapists.